2017 Myanmar Air Force Shaanxi Y-8 crash: Passengers and crew

-Crew

 The aircraft's captain was Lt-Col Nyein Chan and the co-pilots were Lt-Col Soe Thu Win and Maj Thant Zin Htay.
 The aircraft had 14 crew members.

-Passengers

-108 military staff members and their families, including 15 children, were on board when the plane lost communication with Dawei airbase.
+There were 108 military staff members and their families, including 15 children, on board when the plane lost communication with Dawei airbase.
 Six officers and 29 other military personnel were on board.